nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Displays the previous card.
 Useful if you want to amend the tag of the previous card!

 <div markdown="block" class="alert alert-info">:information_source: **Note:**
-If the card you are currently reviewing is the first card, the result display will display `This is the first card.` to let you know that there are no cards before this card to review.
+If the card you are currently reviewing is the first card, the result display will display `This is the first card.` when you use this command.
 </div>

 Format: `[`